w3ctag/process/style-guide.md

 * Avoid racist metaphors,
   including anything that might be interpreted as a reference to skin colors or allusions to racialized historical events.
+* Talk about "people" rather than "users" when that's unambiguous.
+  When talking about the people using a particular system or program, it's fine to talk about "that system's users".